RepoToolsGen/South-trans-Flatley/README.md

         If the count is 0, then do not create a repository for this entry.

-        If the count is > 1, then append "-" and count index to the name.
-        For example, for the following values
+        If the count is > 1 and name is specified, then append "-" and count index to the name.
+For example, for the following values "url": "https://gitlab.laputa.veracode.io/sca/srcclr/example-java-maven",
-            "url": "https://gitlab.laputa.veracode.io/sca/srcclr/example-java-maven",
             "organization": "RepoToolsGen",
             "name": "example-java-maven",